Transfer from MSc to PhD

 - The student will then make a similar presentation (also 20 min.) about the proposed PhD project and will undergo questioning and discussion.
 (Components 2 and 3 above are of equal importance).

 - The student is then asked to leave the room while the Committee arrives at a decision as to whether the student should be recommended for transfer to the PhD program.
-The Committee completes the Report of Transfer Exam Transfer Exam Report.pdf (13.84 KB) and appends comments if necessary, describing the outcome of the examination and clearly stating the reasons for either promotion to the doctoral program or for writing up the work accomplished as an MSc thesis.
+The Committee completes the Transfer Exam Report and appends comments if necessary, describing the outcome of the examination and clearly stating the reasons for either promotion to the doctoral program or for writing up the work accomplished as an MSc thesis.
 This report will be the principal part of the case made to Graduate Studies Committee to recommend transfer to the doctoral program.
 If no clear consensus exists among the examiners, the student should be advised to write up the work accomplished to date, as a MSc thesis.

 For candidates who transfer from the MSc program to the PhD program, course work taken while enrolled in the MSc program may be credited towards the minimum course requirements for the PhD program.